A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls: Main Result

-which is a system of coupled MF-FBSDEs.
-Note that it is different from that in Yong \cite{Yong02}.
-We need to decouple (\ref{system of MF-FBSDE}), and to study the solvability of it via some Riccati equations.
-For this target, for the optimal control function $w^*$ of (\ref{optimal control-leader}), we expect a state feedback representation of the form
+However, in the following, we wish to decouple (\ref{system of MF-FBSDE}), and to study the solvability of it via some Riccati equations.
+More importantly, as Theorem \ref{th2.2}, we could obtain the state feedback representation for the optimal control function $u^*_l(\cdot)$ (\ref{stationarity condition-leader}) under (\ref{standard assumption-leader}).